 Your lifestyle plays a significant role in the health of your skin, including how much redness you experience from acne.

 A diet high in sugar and dairy can sometimes trigger acne and increase inflammation, leading to more redness.
 Incorporating more fruits, vegetables, and omega-3-rich foods, like fish and flaxseeds, can help support your skin’s health.
-Of course, drinking plenty of water is also essential for keeping your skin hydrated and reducing irritation.
+Of course, drinking plenty of water is also generally beneficial for skin condition.

 Stress management is another important element.
 High stress levels can cause hormonal imbalances that lead to acne flare-ups and increased redness.